Honors College Research Faculty

 Associate Professor, Interdisciplinary Health Sciences

-Amerigo Rossi, Ed.D., FACSM serves as the director of the Exercise and Sport Science, M.S. program and an associate professor at New York Institute of Technology’s School of Health Professions.
+Amerigo Rossi, Ed.D., FACSM, serves as the director of the Exercise and Sport Science, M.S. program and an associate professor at New York Institute of Technology’s School of Health Professions.

 Applying the philosophy of “Exercise is Medicine,” his research interests include using physical activity and nutrition interventions to improve the lives of children, athletes, and people with chronic disease.

 He earned his B.A. in Biological Sciences from Columbia University in 1999, his M.A. in Exercise Science from California State University Los Angeles in 2005, and his Ed.D. in Applied Exercise Physiology from Teachers College of Columbia University in 2015.
 His research focuses on developing sustainable physical activity interventions for vulnerable populations with the aim of reducing chronic disease.
-He has conducted numerous research studies to evaluate exercise program for cancer survivors, people with paraplegia, adolescents with pre-diabetes, and people with Parkinson’s disease, among other groups.
+He has conducted numerous research studies to evaluate exercise programs for cancer survivors, people with paraplegia, adolescents with pre-diabetes, and people with Parkinson’s disease, among other groups.

 Additionally, Dr. Rossi is an active member of the American College of Sports Medicine, where he has helped to develop the online Exercise is Medicine credential and served as an evidence analyst for position statements and 2022 President of the Greater New York regional chapter.